 Initially I wanted to be just like every other film student by studying directing and screenwriting, but during my first semester I produced a short documentary entitled Kenna (a film about my little cousin who has a rare genetic disorder) and just like that I was hooked on documentary filmmaking.
 Since switching over to documentaries I’ve taken classes in cinematography, sound, producing, storytelling, and actual production classes.
 My most recent project Rural is a short documentary on rural American voters after Trump's election.
 Rural premiered at DocYourWorld in Chicago and has since won a bronze award at the Spotlight Documentary Awards and was an official selection at the Adirondack Film Festival in New York.
 Check out the rest of my film projects here!

-In the near future I see myself lying on a beach sipping fruity pineapple drinks.
-Just kidding, I actually see myself growing my YouTube channel Time With Tyler.
-I'm also working on launching a blog on fear for my 2018 resolution.
-I want to spend next year living a year with no fear, which I'll write about in my blog.
-I'm also in the works to start my next film project with some of my friends!
+In the near future I see myself lying on a beach sipping fruity pineapple drinks....just kidding, I actually see myself growing my YouTube channel Time With Tyler.
+I'm also writing a blog on fear for my 2018 resolution.
+I want to spend this year living a year with no fear, which I write about in my blog.
+I'm also working on a short film project with my friends about life as a struggling artists!
 Stay tuned for more!